Hamden Land Conservation Trust

 Back then, I assume, Dixwell Avenue and its surrounding area weren’t the commercial wastelands they are today.
 The bunkers built into the hills stored the explosives (which, we were told, exploded on occasion) and the lakes were ideal for firing certain types of guns and rounds for testing.

 They’d set up strobes and film the ammo and review the films to learn how each round was tumbling through the air.
 Cool.

 So this property is a toxic waste dump.
 Olin tried to give it to the town.
-Hamden said no thanks, we don’t want to spend the millions to clean it up.
+Hamden said, “no thanks, we don’t want to spend the millions to clean it up.”
 Olin tried to give it to the state.
-The state said no thanks.
+The state said no thanks as well.
 Olin said fine, but we’re not going to clean it up.

 And so it sits.
-Supposedly, the ground water and five lakes here that feed ultimately into the much bigger Lake Whitney and Quinnipiac Rivers but don’t contaminate them.
+The ground water as well as the five lakes here that feed ultimately into the much bigger Lake Whitney and Quinnipiac Rivers but supposedly don’t contaminate them.